 Sponsored by: Kyowa Kirin

-This resource, composed of 14 clinical cases, assesses the user’s knowledge and understanding on the gastrointestinal effects of cancer and palliative care.
+This resource of 14 questions assesses your knowledge on the gastrointestinal effects of cancer and palliative care.
+On successful completion, you'll receive one hour of CPD.
+Sponsored by Kyowa Kirin.

 The aims and objectives of this module are to: